 DSM component containers help you group multiple component implementations across design and development.
 This allows you to create centralized component documentation and ensure different implementations are in sync.

-Creating a component container in Sketch
+Creating a component container

-To create a component container:
+To create a component page:

-To add the code tab:
+To add a DSM-hosted Storybook tab:

 You can now begin connecting the Storybook story to its component container in DSM.